Subdirectly irreducible medial quandles: Subdirectly irreducible non-connected quasi-reductive quandles

-Each summand~$A_i$ can be structurally viewed either as an $R$-module or as a permutation group acting on~$Q$.
+Each summand~$A_i$ can be structurally viewed either as an $R$-module (where $R$ is a suitable homomorphic image of the ring $\Z[t,t^{-1}]$) or as a permutation group acting on~$Q$.
 We need both the features and therefore the summands will be treated either as modules or as permutation groups, according to our needs.

 Let, for each $j\in I$, denote by $0_j$ the neutral element of~$A_j$. \begin{lm} For each $i\neq j\in I\setminus\{1\}$, $c_{i,1}\neq c_{j,1}$. \end{lm}

 \begin{proof} Suppose, that there are $i\neq j\in I\setminus\{1\}$ such that $c_{i,1}=c_{j,1}$.
 Then for all $x\in A_1$, $0_i\ast x=0_j\ast x$.
 Hence, by Lemma \ref{lem4:subdir}, $0_i=0_j$, a contradiction. \end{proof}